openstack-archive/fuel-plugin-vmware-dvs/specs/fuel-plugin-vmware-dvs.rst

   #.
 All VDS'es must be provisioned by using vCenter firstly and manually.

   #.
-There must be a mapping between physical network and VDS'es:
+There must be a mapping between physical network and VDS'es.
+Each VDS can
+     either share a physnet with others or use its own.

-  3. VLANs will be used as a tenant network separation by KVM’s OVS and ESXi’s VDS (must be the same for tenant network regardless which switch type OVS or VDS)
+  #.
+VLANs will be used as a tenant network separation by KVM’s OVS and ESXi’s
+     VDS (must be the same for tenant network regardless which switch type OVS or VDS)